recallguard/recallguard/README.md

 # RecallGuard

+Initialize the SQLite database with `python -m backend.db`.
 RecallGuard monitors product recalls and alerts users across web and mobile interfaces.
 This repository now includes a small sample backend with tests and a front‑end skeleton using React.
 Mobile apps can be built using React Native